Bilingual Teacher Pathway

 Teaching to transcend all barriers

 The Bilingual Teacher Pathway (BTP) is a teacher preparation program designed to fill critical shortages of elementary bilingual teachers in the Portland metropolitan area.
 This is accomplished by recruiting and supporting bilingual/bicultural district employees so they can become licensed elementary teachers.
+Candidates may enter at either the undergraduate or graduate level.

 As of September 1, 2015 the Bilingual Teacher Pathway program will only be accepting applications from candidates interested in teaching elementary education.
 Candidates interested in middle and/or high school teaching can apply to the Graduate Teacher Education Program (GTEP) with the ESOL endorsement.
 Please contact Lynda Pullen at firstname.lastname@example.org.